Mike Goldman

+Michael Aaron Goldman (born 7 November 1972) is an Australian actor, television and radio host and voice-over artist.
+He is best known for his involvement in Big Brother Australia, in narrating the Daily Hightlight episodes as well as hosting many of the companion shows - Including the live competition series Friday Night Live and the live late-night interactive series UpLate.

-Michael Goldman (born 7 November 1972), is an Australian actor, television and radio host and voice over.
-He has appeared in television roles, mini-series and films like Young Rock, The Wilds and A Place to Call Home.
-He is the son of television and radio personality Grant Goldman and weather presenter, former miss Australian Beach Girl Erica Hammond.
+He has also appeared in television roles, mini-series and films like Young Rock, The Wilds and A Place to Call Home.
+He is the son of television and radio personality Grant Goldman and weather presenter, former Miss Australian Beach Girl Erica Hammond.